A Guide to Jamaica Plain

 The May/Faneuil/Warren House

-Eleazer originally owned the entire side of Centre Street opposite Pond Street from Spring Park to Green May.
+Eleazer May originally owned the entire side of Centre Street opposite Pond Street from Spring Park to Green Street.
 He sold the land in 1740 to Benjamin Faneuil, nephew of Peter Faneuil, the Boston merchant who gave the Town of Boston its first public market and meetinghouse, which still survive.
 In 1760 the area became the property of Faneuil’s brother-in-law, Benjamin Pemberton, who in 1802 sold it to Dr. John Warren, nephew of General Joseph Warren, hero of Bunker Hill, for a summer residence at 636 Centre Street.
 Dr. Warren beautified the grounds mightily with rare plants and shrubs imported from Europe and presided over many acres, which later divided into the Harris, Burrage, and Parley Vale estates.

 In 1828, the beloved writer of 19th century children’s literature, Samuel G. Goodrich, who wrote under the name of Peter Parley, lived on the 45-acre Parley Vale estate.
 Goodrich built his own house far back on what is now Montebello Road.
 It no longer stands, but the entrance gate to his estate is still marked by the stone wall and pillars opposite Goodrich Road.
 It is told of Mr. Goodrich that at a July 4th celebration he gave a toast: “To the ladies of Jamaica Plain, not so very plain either!”
 He also built the quaint and unique house later owned by the Harris family on the corner of Parley Vale.